 The premise is that representatives of a new political party, called the Populist Party, approach Captain America to run as their Presidential candidate in the 1980 election.
-Captain America originally plans to say no, but when he’s giving his speech to the party members, and sees the sad looks on their faces as they realize that he’s going to refuse, he switches his mind and says yes.
+Captain America originally plans to say no, but when he’s giving his speech to the party members and sees the sad looks on their faces as they realize that he’s going to refuse, he switches his mind and says yes.
 And the campaign beings.

-So then we see Captain American campaigning as Captain America.
+So then we see Captain America campaigning as Captain America.
 His staff knows his secret identity, but he doesn’t tell the country, although he pledges that he will take off his mask and reveal himself if he wins.

 Jimmy Carter and Ronald Reagan both appear in this book, since they’re running against Captain America.
 As his running mate, Captain America picks a Senator named Andrew Jackson Hawk, who happens to be a Black man (with an afro!).
 In their first meeting, Hawk insists that Captain America realize that he doesn’t just want to be a second-banana, who was only picked to add “a few million Minority votes”, but Captain America insists that they’ll be a team, so Hawk agrees to run with him.

-Next up, we see that “President America”, as he is called, oversees the launch of a space station, which collects solar power and beams it back down to America, giving us clean energy, and ending our dependance on foreign soil.
-Meanwhile, a war is going in a small South American nation called San Pedro, where rebels are trying to overthrow a corrupt dictator.
+Next up, we see that “President America”, as he is called, oversees the launch of a space station, which collects solar power and beams it back down to America, giving us clean energy, and ending our dependence on foreign oil.
+Meanwhile, a war is going on in a small South American nation called San Pedro, where rebels are trying to overthrow a corrupt dictator.
 President America sends solar-powered weapons to the rebels, and they succeed in bringing democracy to that nation.
 But when President America flies to visit the new President of San Pedro, he discovers that the President is actually his old enemy, the Red Skull, in disguise!

-Red Skull captures President America, and reveals that he’s used the weapons America gave him to somehow hack into the controls of America’s solar space station, and will now use it to burn Washington DC.
+Red Skull captures President America and reveals that he’s used the weapons America gave him to somehow hack into the controls of America’s solar space station, and will now use it to burn Washington DC.
 President America escapes captivity, fights the Red Skull, and manages to shut down the station, although both he and Red Skull die in an explosion.
 The final scene is Captain America’s funeral attended by the Fantastic Four, the X-Men, the Avengers, and other heroes, with the eulogy given by Nick Fury.

 All in all, it’s a pretty decent story.
-This issue also contains a short back-up story featuring the Marvel Comics character MAN-THING, but I never bothered reading it, as I’ve never been interested in that character.
+This issue also contains a short backup story featuring the Marvel Comics character MAN-THING, but I never bothered reading it, as I’ve never been interested in that character.

 This story was collected in What if?: Classic – Volume 4, available on Amazon.